 - File names stored in the Master File Table (MFT) and directories

-- Temporary data stored in the system, such as swap files, system log files, and Internet cache
+- Temporary data stored in the system, such as TMP files, swap files, shadow copies, system log files and Internet cache

 In order to understand Data Remanence, it’s helpful to think of your operating system as a messy baby.
 When you’re feeding a baby, there’s obviously a tendency for food to end up in all sorts of places other than the baby’s mouth.
 Well, that’s similar to how operating systems handle your sensitive data - the data gets splattered all around in many locations you had not intended or realized.
 While messy babies are harmless and adorable, a messy operating system carries serious risks to your security and privacy.